-Can A Divorce Mediator Really Be Neutral?
+Can a Divorce Mediator Really Be Neutral?

 The divorce mediator can also be very instrumental in assuring that the financial well-being of both parties is taken care of.
 By teaming with divorce professionals such as a Certified Divorce Financial Analyst, it ensures that the important questions are answered for the clients regarding the financial outcome.
-A CDFA will list the benefits of specific settlement options and advise clients on the most advantageous property divisions taking the uncertainty out of financial concerns.
+The CDFA will list the benefits of specific settlement options and advise clients on the most advantageous property divisions taking the uncertainty out of financial concerns.